murchandamus/fuzzing-helpers/README.md

 ~/.local/bin/fuzz_given.sh fees
 ```

 would for example fuzz the two targets `fees` and `wallet_fees`.
-You can fuzz exactly one target by passing the `-w` parameter along the search term, i.e., calling
+You can fuzz exactly one target by passing the `-w` parameter along with the search term to match on the exact string, i.e., calling

 ```
 ~/.local/bin/fuzz_given.sh "-w fees"
 ```

-will only match on the `fees` target.
+will only match on the `fees` target due to matching the whole word.

 ## Upstreaming the results (about every two months)